EngDePal/REST_AI_Server/README.md

             Returns a command and a state

     What is a command?
-        Commands include all information necessary for the robot the execute a certain behaviour This includes
+        Commands include all information necessary for the robot to execute certain pre-defined behaviour This includes
             - LIN: linear movement, shortest path
             - PTP: fastest movement, not linear
             - CIRC: circular movement
             - SEND: get some robot info
             - LOG: get robot log files
-            - EXIT: end the program execution
+            - EXIT: exit the request loop and end program execution

-        Movement require frames, point or coordinate systems in the workspace defined by their position (X, Y, Z) and rotation (A, B, C) relative to the robot's world coordinate system
+        Movement require frames: point or coordinate systems in the workspace defined by their position (X, Y, Z) and rotation (A, B, C) relative to the robot's world coordinate system
-        Please always use the included command class to generate these commands
+        Please always use the included command classes to generate these commands

     What is a state?
-        A state describes all variables of an application that allow it to resume seemless execution after instantiation.
+        A state describes all variables of an application that allow it to resume seemless execution despite repeated instantiation.
         It takes the form of a Python dictionary.

         This variable is a result of the REST principle of statelessness: The server cannot save a state or client information in-between requests